Search String

 Terraforming SMAC

 The effects of terraforming are manifold, multi-layered and far-reaching.
-In addition to SMAC Ecology, terraforming impacts the mobility of SMAC Units as well as the yield of Nutrients, Minerals and Energy, thereby impacting Base population growth, facility-building, military build-up and Base economy.
+In addition to ecology, terraforming impacts the mobility of unit as well as the yield of Nutrients, Minerals and Energy, thereby impacting Base population growth, facility-building, military build-up and Base economy.
 Terraforming also impacts Base warfare capability through bunkers, sensors and landing pads.

 Terraforming Constructions & Cultivations